 The innovative Alternative Dispute Resolution (ADR) Program prepares graduates as advocates, counselors, problem solvers, negotiators, mediators, arbitrators, and policymakers.
 ADR offers a range of courses and lawyering skills competitions for law students, as well as seminars, speakers, and training programs for students, lawyers, and members of the community.
 The program also sponsors mediation trainings, lectures and, CLE programs.
 If you are interested in facilitating one of these program events, get involved!
-For more information or to volunteer, please contact Jennifer French at email@example.com or (314) 935-9764.
+For more information or to volunteer, please email Jennifer French or phone (314) 935-9764.

 Moot Court Competition Judge

 Moot Court programs are an important part of legal training at Washington University Law.
 They prepare students for and allow them to participate in appellate arguments.
 In the first-year Moot Court Program, students present a professional-level written brief and argue the case against fellow students before an appellate court composed of alumni and faculty.
 In the second year, students may participate in the annual moot court competition, a program in appellate advocacy administered by third-year students with faculty supervision.
 During the annual moot court competition, students argue up to eight rounds before panels of judges and attorneys.
 The final argument occurs before the student body, faculty, and a panel of distinguished federal judges.
 Preliminary round dates will be posted late fall.
-For more information or to volunteer, please contact Jennifer French at email@example.com or (314) 935-9764.
+For more information or to volunteer, please email Jennifer French or phone (314) 935-9764.